dtuskippy/reading-notes/401/class-18.md

 ## [AWS API Gateway](https://aws.amazon.com/api-gateway/)

 1. What are the some benefits of using Amazon API Gateway?
-    * Efficient API development
+    * Efficient API development.
-    * Easy monitoring
+    * Easy monitoring.
-    * Performance at any scale
+    * Performance at any scale.
-    * Flexible security controls
+    * Flexible security controls.
-    * Cost savings at scale
+    * Cost savings at scale.
-    * RESTful API options
+    * RESTful API options.
 2. What two API types might you choose from?
     * RESTful APIs
       * Build RESTful APIs optimized for serverless workloads and HTTP backends using HTTP APIs.
 HTTP APIs are the best choice for building APIs that only require API proxy functionality.